muratk3n/thirdwave/en/tweets/2018/week20.md

 So the differences are significant for gender, but not for age.

+---

 Question

 I hear about Web 3.0 all the time

 Yes

 That thing can hit like a freight train, all of a sudden and without warning.
 Watch out.

-at

-May 21, 2018
+---

 News